JuanBernal98/adidas-nodejs-challenge-2021/README.md

 - Decide HTTPS/HTTP, speed may be affected.
 - Use docker swarm to manage the our docker cluster.
 - Set up CI/CD
+- Consider the use of Apache Kafka for real development